RIMC Trading Strategy

 The FU Candle

-FU's followed by Intention are a great sign of BFI footprint in the market.
-These combined shows signs of heavy buying or selling in order to turn price on its head and initiate in the other direction.
-Great trades can come after FU followed by initiations.
-You can see during the continuation delivery boxed off in green that there are multiple opportunities for a 1:10 continuation as we are currently observing price on the M30.
-Even though price does not follow through to take the swing high, the trades can be managed according to the market phase we are in, which is a large sideways range.
+FUs followed by Intention are strong indicators of BFI footprint in the market.
+This combination signals heavy buying or selling to dramatically reverse price direction.
+Excellent trading opportunities often arise after an FU followed by initiations.
+In the green-boxed continuation delivery, you can see multiple prospects for a 1:10 continuation on the M30 timeframe.
+Even if price doesn't push through to capture the swing high, trades can be managed according to the current market phase, which in this case is a large sideways range.

 The FU Candle Chart